 At Kush Marketplace we see cannabis named, sorted, and stored in every way imaginable.
 Right now there is little standardization in the industry, for example ‘trim’ can mean anything from hand trimmed sugar leaf destined for prerolls, to fan leaf and low end material that can only be used for extraction.

 have any popcorn or sticky sugar leaves it will likely be sold at scary low prices.
 This is likely the by product of an early trim and will contain fan leaf.
 The key should be avoiding weight here and pushing as much as you can into our next categories at a better price.

 - Basic Trim (For Extraction) – The material that can’t make it to prerolls or flower will likely end up sold bulk for extraction.
 This can include everything from fan leaves to popcorns, but keep in mind even a small amount of fan leave material will dramatically impact offers.
-Yields on good material should push around 10-15%
+Yields on good trim material should push around 10-14%.

 - Hand Trim / Popcorn (Prerolls) – If done right you can get a great price for preroll material.
 Shake from the bottom of bags, sugar leaves, and even small or loose buds will keep buyers happy.
 The most important influence on price for this category will testing.
 If you have untested trim you’re risking getting extraction level prices, but if you have test results 18%+ you’ll get prices closer to ‘B’ grade flower.
 See our blog on Wholesale ‘Black Holes’ for more information on untested preroll quality material.

 packaging will maximize it’s value.
-B buds would be considered any flower machine trimmed or better, smaller than the tip of your thumb.
+B buds would be considered any flower, roughly machine trimmed or better, and smaller than the tip of your thumb.
 To make for an easy sale get these tested and ready to be ground or thrown in bags, and keep your trim and shake separated.